- Lisa S. Larsen, PsyD

 Problems with eating -- under-eating or over-eating to cope with the pain... and more.

-In providing a safe, nurturing environment in which to express their feelings about the traumatic events -- whether through talk, play, art, or sandplay, I help children aged 6-17 years old resolve their traumas and get their lives back on track.
-If you know a child or adolescent who could use my assistance and are in a legal position to get them help, please call me at 661-233-6771.
-Let's make sure the next generation of people has less reason to be upset, worried and depressed.
+If you know a child or adolescent who could use my assistance and are in a legal position to get them help (you're their legal guardian, parent or caregiver), please call me at 661-233-6771.
+Therapy for teens and tweens can help them heal and ensure that the next generation of people has less reason to be upset, worried and depressed.